 Laura Waters was living in Nunavut, Canada when she started with AIWR as a volunteer teacher.
 From that remote area she was able to help students in Mongolia, Pakistan, and Afghanistan toward their goals of learning English.
 Moving to Ontario, she continued in this capacity, until last year, when she became a coordinator of the English Program, helping with the scheduling and administrative needs of the Program.

 Anne Damiecka is a professor of ESOL at Lone Star College in Texas.
 She became involved with AIWR in 2015 as a volunteer teacher and has tremendously enjoyed the opportunity to work directly with Afghan students.
 Currently, Anne works to coordinate communication between AIWR teachers and Afghan coordinators for AIWR’s second afternoon shift.

 Gayle Zilber, Mentor Program Director

-Scarlett Chidgey, Communications and Technology Director
+Scarlett Chidgey, Technology Director

 Peter Zahler, Board Member and Vice President of Strategic Planning

 Peter Zahler has lived and worked in northern, western, and Central Asia for over a decade.
 This includes running or supervising wildlife and community conservation projects in the Russian Far East, China, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Iran, Afghanistan, and northern Pakistan.
 He is currently the Wildlife Conservation Society’s Assistant Director for Asia.
 In addition to serving as a board member, Peter also serves as the Alliance’s Vice President of Strategic Planning.

 Denise Ashbaugh is a partner with a Seattle law firm.
 Denise has extensive experience in employment law and gender discrimination in addition to commercial litigation.
 Denise is also active as a volunteer attorney who serves her community by proving free legal services for low income individuals.